ollama/ollama/docs/faq.md

 To modify where models are stored, you can use the `OLLAMA_MODELS` environment variable.
 Note that on Linux this means defining `OLLAMA_MODELS` in a drop-in `/etc/systemd/system/ollama.service.d` service file, reloading systemd, and restarting the ollama service.

+### I downloaded most of a model yesterday, but it's gone today.
+What happened?

+When the Ollama server starts, it looks for fragments of models that still exist on the system and cleans them out.
+If you have an Internet connection that can't complete a model download all at once, this can be frustrating.
+Adding the OLLAMA_NOPRUNE environment variable will prevent the server from pruning incomplete files.

 ## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

 No. Anything you do with Ollama, such as generate a response from the model, stays with you.
 We don't collect any data about how you use the model.
 You are always in control of your own data.